besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 ```

-To start the service you can just run once the following command.
+To start the service you can just run once `docker-compose up -d`.
 Since I am using `restart=always` for the containers, this service will start automatically in case the underlaying OS restarts.

 ```
 [root@vps4 echoip]# docker-compose up -d